scmguireal/Flight_delay_predictive_classifier/README.md

 Our model was able to predict any given flight as either delayed or not delayed with an 81% accuracy 7 days in advance using XGBoost while other methods were around 50-60% accuracy.
+Airline carriers were found to be one of the largest influencers of delay status.